WeilanTao/TodoListWebsite/README.md

 # MyTodo
 MyTodo website helps users to manage their Todo list.
+It also gives admin users access to manae users
 </br>
 Tech stack:&ensp;
 Java 8;
 Angular 12 </br>
 AWS Deploy: </br>

+# What I Learned
+* Leverage website app based on Java Spring Boot
+* Integrate Angular framework to manage frontend of the website.
+Material is used for the UI.
+* Integrate Spring Security for Token based user system.
+Tokens are refreshed every 5 minutes and expires on the 10th day after user signing in.
+* Integrate Hibernate ORM database.
+Practised one-to-many relationship
+* Practised AWS deploy

 # Website Demo
 * Cover Page